Social Work in Palliative Care

 CAPC courses and learning pathways for social workers, including CAPC Designation status.

-Find recommended CAPC courses and tools based on your specialty, discipline, or area of interest.
+Find CAPC-curated courses and tools based on your specialty, discipline, or area of interest.
 CAPC courses provide free continuing education credits for all staff at member organizations, and ABIM MOC points for physicians.

 Recommended CAPC courses for long-term care social workers.
 Center to Advance Palliative Care, 2019.